 AP Calculus BC is a full year course in the calculus of functions of a single variable.
 It includes all topics covered in Calculus AB plus additional topics described in the College Board course description.
-Topics covered include functions and graphs, limits and continuity, derivatives and applications, definite integrals and applications, anti-differentiation and Euler's Method, differential equations and slope fields, mathematical modeling, L"Hôpital's Rule, improper integrals, partial fractions, infinite series including power series and Taylor series, parametric, vector, and polar functions.
+Topics covered include functions and graphs, limits and continuity, derivatives and applications, definite integrals and applications, anti-differentiation and Euler's Method, differential equations and slope fields, mathematical modeling, L'Hôpital's Rule, improper integrals, partial fractions, infinite series including power series and Taylor series, parametric, vector, and polar functions.
 Students should be able to work with functions represented in a variety of ways: graphical, numerical, analytical, or verbal.
 They should understand the connections among these representations.
 This course utilizes technology through the use of graphing calculators.
-Critical thinking skills and problem solving skills are applied to both symbolic manipulation and real used districtions. world situations

-4. AP COMPUTER SCIENCE A (P)

-Prerequisite(s): Completed Computer Programming 1 with a "B" or better, or teacher recommendation.

-The goals of the AP Computer Science A course are comparable to those in the introductory course for computer science

-A-2 EM-2

-5. COMPUTER SCIENCE PRINCIPLES AP (P) SEM-2

-Prerequisite(s): Algebra 1 or Integrated Math 1

-The course introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
+Critical thinking skills and problem solving skills are applied to both symbolic manipulation and real world situations.
+MV-2 4.
+AP COMPUTER SCIENCE A (P) Prerequisite(s): Completed Computer Programming 1 with a "B" or better, or teacher recommendation.
+The goals of the AP Computer Science A course are comparable to those in the introductory course for computer science A-2 EM-2 SEM-2 5.
+COMPUTER SCIENCE PRINCIPLES AP (P) Prerequisite(s): Algebra 1 or Integrated Math 1 The course introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 The AP Program designed AP Computer Science Principles with the goal of creating leaders in computer science fields and attracting and engaging those who are traditionally underrepresented with essential computing tools and multidisciplinary opportunities.
 This course also counts as the introductory course for the CTE Information Technology Pathway at SEMHS.

-6. FINITE MATHEMATICS (P)

-Prerequisite(s): Successful completion of Integrated Math 3

-Short description of course which may also be used in Short description of course which may also be used in the registration manual: Finite math is an applied math course comparable le to the Finite Math courses taught at the college level.
+R-2 6.
+FINITE MATHEMATICS (P) Prerequisite(s): Successful completion of Integrated Math 3 Short description of course which may also be used in the registration manual: Finite math is an applied math course comparable le to the Finite Math courses taught at the college level.
 We will use algebra to solve real world problems in business, economics, life sciences, and the social sciences.
 The course consists of units in the study of Linear Functions, Matrices, Linear Programming, Finance, Counting Techniques, Probability and Statistics.
 Concepts are introduced with concrete, real-life examples, chosen from current topics and issues in the media.
-Special emphasis is placed on and issues in the media.
 Special emphasis is placed on helping students formulate, solve, and interpret the results of applied mathematics problems.
 A graphing calculator (TI-84+ or higher) is recommended, but at a minimum, a scientific calculator is required.

-7. INTEGRATED MATH 1 LAB
+R-2 7.
+INTEGRATED MATH 1 LAB

 Prerequisite(s): 9th or 10th grade student.
 "C" or Below grade in 8th grade Math class.
 Math SBAC Proficiency level: Standards Nearly Met or Standards Not Met.
 200-500 Quantilescore - Tier 1 (3rd - 5th grade level skills), 501-800 Quantilescore - Tier 2 (6th - 8th grade level skills.
-Quantile score will be obtained through Scholastic math Inventory (SMI)

-Corerequisite(s): Integrated Math 1 or equivalent OR SUP Integrated Math 1A/1B or equivalent.
+Quantile score will be obtained through Scholastic math Inventory (SMI) Corerequisite(s): Integrated Math 1 or equivalent OR SUP Integrated Math 1A/1B or equivalent.